-In fractal propagation, if an adversary compromises a node, she can find out whether a packet is a fake packet or real.
-However, she cannot obtain any information other than the ones discussed above (in RW case).
-An adversary can attempt to launch a DoS attack by generating many fake packets and forwarding them to flood the network.
-However, the propagation area of a fake packet is limited by the value of the length parameter.
-A fake packet can propagate and generate new fake packets only within a small part of the network, so the damage due to such DoS attack is limited.
+In fractal propagation, if an adversary compromises a node, she can find out whether a packet is a fake or real.
+However, she cannot obtain any information other than the ones discussed above.
+The adversary can attempt to launch a DoS attack by generating several fake packets and forwarding them to flood the network.
+However, the propagation area of a fake packet is limited by the value of the TTL parameter.
+A fake packet can propagate and generate new fake packets only within a small part of the network, so the damage due to such DoS attacks is limited to a small part of the network.